Trichomoniasis (Trich) in Teens

 - A discharge of pus from the penis

-- Pain or discomfort with urination and during sex
+- Pain or discomfort when peeing and during sex

 The symptoms of trich can seem like other health conditions.
-Make sure your teen sees his or her healthcare provider for a diagnosis.
+Make sure your teen sees their healthcare provider for a diagnosis.

 How is trich diagnosed in a teen?

 The healthcare provider will ask about your teen’s symptoms and health history.
-He or she may also ask about your teen’s sexual history.
-He or she will give your teen a physical exam.
+They may also ask about your teen’s sexual history.
+They will give your teen a physical exam.
 The physical exam may include an exam of the genitals.
-A teen girl may have a pelvic exam to look for small red sores in the vagina.
-The provider may need to take swabs of the urethra or vagina to get samples of fluid to check for infection.
-Teens often find these exams uncomfortable.
-A teen girl may be allowed to help take her own sample.
+They may have a pelvic exam to look for small red sores in the vagina.
+These symptoms are not specific.
+So a trich diagnosis depends on identifying the parasite under a microscope.
+Or more recently, it is diagnosed by looking for its DNA using NAAT (nucleic acid amplification testing) technology.
+NAAT of either urine, vaginal, cervical, or urethral samples is the most reliable test for trich.

 How is trich treated in a teen?

-Without treatment, the infection can linger for years and can infect other areas of the genital tract.
-Treatment of trich is done with antibiotics.
-Your teen's healthcare provider may prescribe the antibiotic medicine metronidazole or tinidazole to treat the infection.
-Make sure:
+Without treatment, the infection can go on for years.
+It can infect other parts of the genital tract.
+Treatment is done with antibiotics.
+Your teen's healthcare provider will prescribe an antibiotic medicine called metronidazole or tinidazole to treat the infection.
+Make sure your teen:

-- Your teen takes all the medicine as prescribed, even if he or she feels better.
+- Takes all the medicine as prescribed, even if they feel better

-- Your teen doesn’t drink any alcohol while on metronidazole.
-This can make him or her very sick.
+- Doesn’t drink any alcohol while on metronidazole.
+This can make them very sick

-About 1 in 5 people get the infection again after being treated, either from a sexual partner or from the first antibiotic course not working fully.
+About 1 in 5 people get the infection again after being treated, either from a sexual partner or because the antibiotic course didn't cure it.
 Your teen's partner should be treated at the same time.
-Neither of them should have sex until the treatment is finished and symptoms have gone away.
+Neither one should have sex until the treatment is finished and symptoms have gone away.
+The current advice is to retest your teen 3 months after treatment.
+This is to make sure that the infection is gone.

 Talk with your teen’s healthcare providers about the risks, benefits, and possible side effects of all medicines.